Future Value Factor

 FVF = (1+ (APR/m))^nXm

 In this alternate formula, APR is the annual percentage rate for the investment, m is the number of periods in the year when the interest is compounded, and n is the total number of years.
-Similar formulas with some variations are used for calculating the FVF for the annuities, annuity due to FVF Table.
+Similar formulas with some variations are used for calculating the FVF for the annuities due to the FVF Table.

 Since calculating the FVF using the formula is time-consuming and tedious as it involves compounding, many investors prefer to use tables to determine the FVF for different interest rates and periods.
-The table is usually available for 1 to 30 periods depending on the duration of the investment.
-Since the interest rate on debt is usually limited to a maximum of 18% only for most investments, the FVF corresponding to interest rates up to 18% are usually provided in the table.
-However, it is possible to generate tables with more periods and higher interest rates depending on the investment considered.
+The table is usually available for 1 to 30 periods, depending on the investment duration.
+Since the interest rate on debt is usually limited to 18% for most investments, the FVF corresponding to interest rates up to 18% is usually provided in the table.
+However, it is possible to generate tables with more periods and higher interest rates depending on the investment.

-The FVF is used to determine the value of one dollar invested later for different interest rates and compounding periods.
-The factor obtained by calculation using the FVF formula or derived from the FVF table is then multiplied by the actual amount available.
+The FVF determines the value of one dollar invested later for different interest rates and compounding periods.
+The factor obtained by calculation using the FVF formula or derived from the FVF table is then multiplied by the available amount.
 Investors can use this to choose between debt investments, which are less risky and offer low returns.
-Equity investments, which offer better returns yet may also result in losses for the investor.
+Equity investments offer better returns yet may also result in losses for the investor.
 FVF highlights the time concept of money.
-It is better for a business or individual to get the payment due at the earliest to be invested, instead of waiting to receive the amount and losing the interest otherwise earned.
+A business or individual should get the payment due at the earliest to be invested instead of waiting to receive the amount and losing the interest otherwise earned.